 Day 1: Fundamentals, Worst Cost, and Root Sum Square Approaches

-Statistical Tolerance Analysis Concepts: Statistical tolerance analysis purposes.
+- Statistical Tolerance Analysis Concepts: Statistical tolerance analysis purposes.
 Statistical tolerance analysis assumptions.
 The realism of statistical tolerance analysis.
-Maximum possible versus maximum probable dimensional variation.
+Maximum possible versus a maximum probable dimensional variation.
 Why statistical tolerance analyses predict less variation.
-The economics of worst case tolerance analysis versus statistical tolerance analysis.
+The economics of worst-case tolerance analysis versus statistical tolerance analysis.

 Day 2: Monte Carlo and Advanced Concepts

-Monte Carlo Tolerance Analysis.
+- Monte Carlo Tolerance Analysis.
 The Monte Carlo approach.
-Differences in Monte Carlo simulation approaches.
+Differences in the Monte Carlo simulation approach.
 Applying uniform versus normal distributions in the simulation.
 Randomness and normal statistical variation.
 Monte Carlo simulations with Excel and VBA for Excel.
 Statistical tolerance analysis versus Monte Carlo tolerance analysis considerations.
 Exercises.

-Tolerance Allocation Approaches: Typical tolerance assignment approaches.
+- Tolerance Allocation Approaches Typical tolerance assignment approaches.
 Tolerance allocation based on worst case, root sum square, and Monte Carlo tolerance analysis.
-Tolerance allocation incorporating the tolerance analysis approach and component size, process capability, cost, and mean shift.
+Tolerance allocation incorporates the tolerance analysis approach and component size, process capability, cost, and mean shift.
 Using Excel for tolerance allocation.
 Exercises.

-Quality and Economics Considerations: Costs and benefits associated with statistical tolerance analysis.
+- Quality and Economics Considerations: Costs and benefits associated with statistical tolerance analysis.
 Costs associated with tighter versus looser tolerances.
-Rejections as a result of statistical tolerance analysis approaches.
+Rejections as a result of statistical tolerance analysis approach.
 Using statistical tolerance analysis to predict assembly rejection rates.
 Targeting tolerance relaxation candidates.